 “The most effective means of preventing the spread of this virus remains following social distancing rules and washing your hands regularly.
 It does not remove the need to self-isolate if you have symptoms.”

-The WHO updated its guidelines on 5 June to recommend that governments ask everyone to wear fabric face masks in public areas and the same guidelines apply to your behaviour in transit.
+The WHO recommends fabric face masks in public areas where there may be a COVID-19 outbreak, and the same guidelines apply to your behaviour in transit.
 Many governments – including in the UK, USA, UAE and Thailand – still advise against all non-essential international travel, while the pandemic is ongoing.
-Travel bubbles are popping up and some borders, like the Australian except Australian citizen, residents and immediate family members, are still completely closed.
+Australia’s border is currently closed to international travel, with minor exceptions.

 Want to read more?